-Open pollinated plants may be the original species of a type of plant or they could be hybrids that have been stabilized over the years, like ‘Kentucky Wonder’ beans.
-Breeders start by crossing 2 different varieties and then plant the seeds from the resulting hybrid.
-They keep on planting successive generations of that first hybrid and selecting the plants that are identical to the one they want to cultivate while discarding any that deviate in anyway.
+Open pollinated plants may be the original species of a type of plant or they could be hybrids that have become stabilized over the years, like "Kentucky Wonder" beans.
+Breeders start by crossing two different varieties and then plant the seeds from the resulting hybrid.
+If they like what the resulting plant is, they will keep on planting successive generations of that first hybrid, selecting the plants that are identical to the one they want to cultivate while discarding any that deviate in any way.
 They do this over and over, for several generations of seed, until all the seeds collected grow into uniform plants.

 Are Open Pollinated Plants Better than Hybrids?

 There’s not a lot of difference apparent when you are growing open-pollinated plants rather than hybrids.
 You can’t tell just by looking at them.
 There are some instances when hybrid seeds have a growing advantage, such as when they have been bred for disease resistance, heat tolerance, or bigger or more prolific flowers.

 There is also a phenomenon called hybrid vigor which is especially pronounced in corn seed.
 The hybrid varieties tend to have an extra boost of energy that somehow allows them to produce more ears.